Updated Aug. 27, 2021

 There are some courses for publishing like NYU’s School of Continuing and Professional Studies or Columbia Publishing Course.
 Read more here.

 8. Freelance Editing.

 I’m including this separately because I freelance editing can still be a great way to make a living, if you’re good at it and can generate business.

 There are a ton of authors who dream of getting books published and hire editors to help them.
 If you have training in English grammar, composition, etc., and especially if you are a native speaker, you could be in demand.
 Even on a platform like Upwork, good editors can make a lot of money.

-So, I’m including this as a separate entry for those of you who are entrepreneurial at heart.
 Don’t forget that editors are required for more than just books.
 Webpages, agency copy, brochures, there are a zillion places where editing is required.